alphagov/datagovuk-visual-regression-tests/README.md

 Clone the `.env.example` file and create a `.env` file at the root of your local repo.
 Fill in the environment variables in accordance with their descriptions in `.env.example`.

+If your local ckan doesn't have any data in it, it's recommended that you run `npm run setup`.
+See the data setup section below for more details.

 ## How it works
 BackstopJS runs through scenarios specified in the config.js file at the project root that specifically relate to the admin journeys in ckan.
 The intent of these tests is to monitor changes between versions of ckan to ensure that the admin frontend hadn't broken.
 If these admin journeys change at any point, the scenarios in this tool will need to be reviewed.